Teddy34/gatsby-blog/blog/2019-06-28/index.md

 This illustrates how FP can improve significantly a codebase without going through complicated abstract code.
 This style focus a lot on what we are trying to achieve and less on the how, relegating implication as a detail.

+### Fitting into a good code pattern.

+The most important lesson here is not really about _.cond itself but more about how we splitted our implementation into smaller pieces with high decoupling and strong meaning.
+Cond is the generalization of a strong programming pattern (Pattern Matching) and writing our code in a way that fits the pattern results in higher quality code.

+This is often a result of using a Functional Programming style.
+Instead of making super custom/DRYed imperative code that ties business & algorithm concerns, we split the responsabilities of business (isMultipleOf5, outputBuzz) from the algorithmic ones (map, filter, cond, reduce).
+By leveraging a functional toolbox like Lodash, we are simply fitting our implementation into classic strong programming patterns.
+This is probably something what we will come down all over again in this blog.

 ### Conclusions

 What have we learned so far with cond?

-* By leveraging the same API for predicates & functions , the code is more flexible
+* By leveraging the same API for predicates & functions , the code is more flexible and easy to refactor or compose
 * By isolating concerns into separate functions with good names, the code is more readable
 * By using small pure functions, the code is more testable
+* By fitting into programming patterns, we can reduce the complexity

 So after all, one might wonder if there's still a use case for if / switch / ternary operators and in all honesty, I still use them for small cases.
 As soon as it leaves the easy to read category, I usually refactor them into cond.